siddhartha91/test-remote-repo/Readme.md

-This is a initial release of my index.html page.
+This is an initial release of my index.html page.